 The Company contested these demands and the matter is still being pursued with KRA.
-On the basis of consultation with Company's tax lawyers/tax consultants and that the Company has received no further communications from the KRA during the year, no liability has been recognised as management do not consider it probable that a liability will arise.
+On the basis of consultation with Company's tax lawyers/tax consultants and that the Company has received no further communications from the KRA during the year, no liability has been recognised as management do not consider it probable that a liability will arise since the matter was settled out of court.